Tuesday, July 31, 2018

 "Have They forgotten what a star looks like?" - Norma Desmond Sunset Boulevard (1950)

 The very same thought occurred to me while watching Billy Wilder's penultimate film Fedora.
 A they-don't-make-'em-like-they-used-to, post-Golden Age eulogy for the Hollywood of yesteryear.
-Set in such glamorous locales as France, Greece, and Los Angeles, Fedora nevertheless has the nondescript, pared-down, underpopulated look of a made-for-TV movie when what it cries out for the lacquered sheen and cast-of-thousands excess of the days of the big studios.
+Set in such glamorous locales as France, Greece, and Los Angeles, Fedora nevertheless has the nondescript, pared-down, underpopulated look of a made-for-TV movie when what it cries out for is the lacquered sheen and cast-of-thousands excess of the days of the big studios.
 Why?
 Because it's a heartfelt, elegiac rumination on the immortality of silver-screen legends and the myth-making magic of the Hollywood star system.
 One that's undermined at every turn by its obvious budget limitations and the conspicuously low-wattage luminance of its own "This will have to make do" compromise of a cast.

 William Holden as Barry "Dutch" Detweiler